 - On appeal to the various courts, issues related to an issued cure notice and show cause letter can be tricky and fact-based.

-There are often facts to support your belief that either a contract cure notice or show cause notice are not justified.
+Then the rest of the response should address how the agency’s action violates the contract terms or why its directive goes against the scope of work requirements.
+There are often facts to support your belief that either a contract cure letter or show cause notice is not valid.
 Include as many of those supportable facts as possible.

 Although there may be grounds for contesting each notice, it is important not to base your entire response solely on making the argument as to why you should not have to comply.
 This can prove costly if you have to appeal the contracting officer’s final decision.